alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 # Next week
-- Start to prepare mailing list for release: release date TBD -
+- Start to prepare mailing list for release: release date TBD
+- PRs!
+- Review acknowledgements chapter* (what is logged? what is formalised/informalised? lecture opportunities (keynotes)? organising roles? what/who is visible/invisible in this? recorded impact)
+- 'record of contributions' / CONTRIBUTORS.md - how to log contributions to TTW in ways that is meaningful for them?
+- Reach out to people about how they would like to be recognised for the conversations had in 1:1! --> contextualising acknowledgements (not traditional authorship!)
+- What does documentation of 1:1 conversations look like?
+(Chain of acknowledgements idea!)
+- Collecting opportunities for different types of engagement with TTW (event planning, open infrastructure, ux)

 # Where I need help?
-- Anything to know know about NHS presentation invitation?
+- Anything to know know about NHS presentation invitation? (maybe bring in EK for a paired presentation?)
 - Internet infrastructure chapter: How should I go about planning this contribution with different collaborators?
 Can this be used as a testing ground for governance?
 - What are the Data Study Groups?
 - Should we submit to RSE Conf?
 Other upcoming conferences?
 - Where to log upcoming events/invite speakers from the core team to?
-- Can I plan a session during the community share out or book dash for receiving feedback on usability and UX/UI/design?
+- Can I plan a session during the community share out or book dash for receiving feedback on usability and UX/UI/design? --> Merge REG team PR, testing cards (different entry base into the book -> curating based on professions?
+Asking questions about this in 1:1s?
+How can we engage more people in this?)
+- How to understand the tension between revising existing chapters vs writing new content?  (reviewing PRs, happening simultaneously while new writing is being developed)
+- How to balance intrinsically-motivated vs extrinsically-motivated contributions to TTW?
+Engagement with the project?
+Emergent governance to address this?
+- Emerging tensions to discuss: attribution of credit for foundational work vs future project work, editing vs writing, past vs present/old vs new, insider vs outsider, writing new chapters vs reviewing existing work, creation vs maintenance

 # Ideas corner
-- Not a lot of idea generation happening today, I must admit...
-More about tasks this week, due to the holiday.
+- Chain on contributions
+- 'Month of review', 'Orchestrated work'
+- Mapping the insider/outsider dynamic of open science
+- Emerging ways of working for CMs/"community research"
+- Writing <> Reading <> Reviewing (Projects within the open ecosystem can profile/research each other...
+What framework can you use?
+External audits within the open ecosystem?)

 ## 2022-04-26
 Trying a new format today!